hamger/vue-immutable/README.md

 # vue-immutable

-A immutable data plugin for Vue.js
+A global immutable data plugin for Vue.js

 ## Meaning